-The URL for the netbackup-vwc-plugin.zip file on the plug-in package host (web server).
+The URL for either the netbackup-vwc-plugin.zip or the netbackup-vwc-plugin-html5ui.zip (for vCenter versions 7.0 or later) file on the plug-in package host (web server).

 This option is only required to install the plug-in from a custom location, such as from a NetBackup media server and a separate plug-in package host.